-The BIA, FWS, and NPS may recover costs for their participation on incidents which DNR is fiscally responsible for suppression costs and other DNR fire-related support.
+The BIA, FWS, and NPS may recover costs for their participation on incidents that DNR is fiscally responsible for suppression costs and other DNR fire-related support.
 These recoverable costs will be documented as outlined in this Agreement and as described in Exhibit D of the Master Agreement.
 These agencies will directly bill DNR, establish billing thresholds, and submit no later than the dates AFS and DNR have established for billing and payments.
-See Table 8, Table 9, and Attachment 5.
+See Table 9, Table 10, and Attachment 6.
 Extension to billing dates may be negotiated.